beezwax/markdown-compiler/doc/tokenize.md

 The method of interest here is `scan_one_token`.
 It takes a plain markdown string and returns a single token, matching the first character of the input string.
-To do so, it iterates though the scanners, and if the token matched is not null -- meaning if it's valid -- it will return that token, otherwise, just keep trying scanners.
-We fail if we consume the whole array and returned nothing.
+To do so, it iterates though the scanners, and if the token matched is not null — i.e., if it's valid — it will return that token.
+Otherwise, it will keep trying scanners.
+We fail if we consume the whole array and return nothing.

-The `tokens_as_array` method is a wrapper for our previous method, it'a a recursive function which basically calls `scan_one_token` until it cannot anymore because there's no more string to send, or the `scan_one_token` method raised an error.
-This method also appends an end of file token which will be used to mark the end of the token list.
+The `tokens_as_array` method is a wrapper for our previous method.
+It's a recursive function which basically calls `scan_one_token` until there's no more string to send, or the `scan_one_token` method raised an error.
+This method also appends an end-of-file token, which will be used to mark the end of the token list.

-The `TokenList` class itself is just a convenient wrapper around a collection so there's no much point to showing it here.
-Same for `Token`, it's just a data object with two attributes, `type` and `value`.
+The `TokenList` class itself is just a convenient wrapper around a collection, so there's not much point showing it here.
+Same for `Token` — it's just a data object with two attributes, `type` and `value`.

-What's now left to show you are the scanners, here's the first one, it matches single characters, can't get simpler than this!
+What's now left to show you are the scanners.
+Here's the first one, which matches single characters — can't get simpler than this!

 ```ruby
 class SimpleScanner